 Taxidermy Net Forum interactive bulletin board for the taxidermy industry, with over 10,000 unique visitors each day.

 White and piebald deer also often have a shortened lower jaw and other facial deformities.

 This is logical as pale coat color, a.k.a. leucism, is a recessive trait and also associated with inbreeding.

 Request for Pictures

 If you have any pictures of dork deer that I could use to illustrate this hub please send them to me at psycheskinner at gmail.com.
-Thanks to Andy Lott, Matthew White and David Wigley for picture contributed so far.
+Thanks to Andy Lott, Matthew White, and David Wigley for pictures contributed so far.